LanceMcCarthy/DevOpsExamples/README.md

 ##### Classic Pipeline

-With a classic pipeline, you'll still use the same Task, but you must manually set the output variable's name
+With a classic pipeline, you can use the same `DownloadSecureFile` Task

 ![Image](https://github.com/user-attachments/assets/8c9f0aa4-0ef8-48a9-9805-b0686db1109c)

+> [!IMPORTANT]
+> See the screenshot above.
+You must set the output variable's name, this is the **reference name** which gets prepended to the `.secureFilePath` output variable.

-With the secure file downlaoded to the runner, you can copy it into the solution directory:
+With the secure file downloaded to the runner, you have two options again:

+- A) Set the TELERIK_LICENSE_PATH variable with the path $(telerik.secureFilePath)
+- or
+- B) Copy the actual license file to a directory you want to use it in.

 ![Image](https://github.com/user-attachments/assets/0b1fd81f-5ee6-49e1-8ce3-031ed379c1d6)